What is Overactive Bladder (OAB)?

 Leaking urine is called "incontinence”.
 Stress urinary incontinence (SUI), is another common bladder problem.
 It’s different from OAB.
 People with SUI leak urine while sneezing, laughing or doing other physical activities.
 More information on SUI can be found at www.urologyhealth.org/SUI/.

-About 33 million Americans have overactive bladder.
 As many as 30 percent of men and 40 percent of women in the United States live with OAB symptoms.
-But the number of people with OAB is most likely much larger.
-That's because many people living with OAB don't ask for help.
-Some are embarrassed.
-They don't know how to talk to their health care provider about their symptoms.
-Other people don't ask for help because they think there aren't any treatments for OAB.
+Many people living with OAB don't ask for help.
+They may feel embarrassed.
+Many people either don't know how to talk with their health care provider about their symptoms, or they think there aren't treatments that can help.

 How OAB Can Affect Your Life

 OAB can get in the way of your work, social life, exercise and sleep.
-Without treatment, OAB symptoms may make it hard to get through your day without lots of trips to the bathroom.
-You may feel nervous about going out with friends or doing everyday activities because you're afraid you may not find a bathroom when you need one.
-Some people begin to shy away from social events.
-This can make them feel lonely and isolated.
+Without treatment, OAB symptoms can make it hard to get through the day without many trips to the bathroom.
+You may not want to go out with friends or go far from home because you're afraid of being far from a bathroom.
+This makes many people feel lonely and isolated.

-OAB may affect your relationships with your spouse and your family.
-It can also rob you of a good night's sleep.
-Too little sleep will leave you tired and depressed.
+OAB may affect relationships with friends and family.
+It can disrupt your sleep and sex-life.
+Too little sleep will leave anyone tired and depressed.
 In addition, if you leak urine, you may develop skin problems or infections.

-You don't have to let OAB symptoms change your life.
-There are treatments available to help.
+You don't have to let OAB rule your life.
+OAB can be controlled.
 If you think you have OAB, see your health care provider.

 The Truth About OAB

-OAB is not "just part of being a woman."
+OAB is not a normal part of getting older.

-OAB is not "just a normal part of getting older."
+OAB is not just part of being a woman.

 OAB is not caused by something you did.